Dave Baker (Minnesota politician): Early life and education

 Baker was raised in Hamel, Minnesota.
 He attended Aitkin High School and the St. Cloud Area Vocational Technical Institute, studying sales and management.

+Baker has owned and operated restaurants, hotels and small businesses.
+He ran a restaurant in Willmar, Minnesota, for 12 years before his election to the legislature.
+Baker also owns Green Lake Cruises in western Minnesota and a Super 8 motel.

 Minnesota House of Representatives

 Baker was elected to the Minnesota House of Representatives in 2014 and has been reelected every two years since.
 He defeated one-term DFL incumbent Mary Sawatsky.

 Baker is the minority lead on the Workforce Development Finance and Policy Committee and sits on the Human Services Finance and Human Services Policy Committees.
-He also serves as an assistant majority leader, a position he has held since 2021.
+He also serves as an assistant minority leader, a position he has held since 2021.
 From 2015 to 2016, Baker was an assistant majority leader.

 Opioid epidemic

-In 2011, Baker's 25-year-old son Dan died of a heroin overdose, after becoming addicted to opioids legally prescribed for an injury.
+In 2011, Baker's 25-year-old son Daniel died of a heroin overdose, after becoming addicted to opioids legally prescribed for an injury.
 In the legislature, Baker has been active in addressing the opioid epidemic.
-He supported legislation to require pharmacists to create accounts on a opioid prescription monitoring website set up by the state, but stopped short of mandating them to use it.
-He authored legislation that would impose tougher restrictions on prescribing opioids, require doctors to check patient histories, reduce the duration of prescriptions and expand safe disposal sites at pharmacies.
+In 2016 he supported legislation to require pharmacists to create accounts on a opioid prescription monitoring website set up by the state, but stopped short of mandating them to use it.
+Baker has authored legislation that would impose tougher restrictions on prescribing opioids, require doctors to check patient histories, reduce the duration of prescriptions and expand safe disposal sites at pharmacies.
 Baker co-authored legislation that would require doctors to check up on patients before prescribing opioid painkillers.
-In 2018, he authored a bill funding programs designed to curb the opioid epidemic.
-Baker had previously carried legislation that imposed a "penny a pill" or "stewardship fee" on manufacturers, but the provision was removed from the bill during House Republican control.

-Baker worked on the "Opioid Epidemic Response Law" with DFL State Senator Chris Eaton, who also lost a child to opioids.
-The legislation passed with bipartisan support and was signed by Governor Mark Dayton, but Democrats and Republicans disagreed over a provision that raised fees on companies that make opioid painkillers, which the pharmaceutical lobby aggressively fought.
-Eventually, lawmakers compromised and decided that the fees would be scaled back in the case of a legal settlement.
+In 2018, Baker worked on the "Opioid Epidemic Response Law" with DFL State Senator Chris Eaton, who also lost a child to opioids.
+Baker carried legislation in 2017 that imposed a "penny a pill" or "stewardship fee" on opioid manufacturers.
+The fee was supported by Democrats and Governor Mark Dayton, but opposed by other House Republicans and the pharmaceutical lobby, which fought for the provision to be removed.
+Baker removed the fee from his version of the bill, saying he was "frustrated" by the pharmaceutical companies' objections.
+He said he was "unable to convince my colleagues" to adopt the fee increases.
+The opioid legislation passed with bipartisan support and was signed by Dayton, and ultimately lawmakers compromised and decided that the fees would be scaled back in the case of a legal settlement.

 Baker was named to the Opioid Response Advisory Council by Governor Tim Walz, and later served as the council's chair.
 In 2021, a nationwide settlement with opioid manufacturer Johnson & Johnson included $296 million over 18 years to the state of Minnesota.
 The advisory council will oversee the spending of these funds.
 Baker called for the money to be used on addiction and opioid-related services, and was praised by Attorney General Keith Ellison for his leadership on the issue.